The Mystery of the Incarnation (2)

-Once the work of God’s two incarnations comes to an end, He will begin to show His righteous disposition throughout the Gentile nations, allowing the multitude to see His image.
+Once the work of God’s two incarnations comes to an end, He will begin to show His righteous disposition throughout all the nations of unbelievers, allowing the multitude to see His image.
 He will manifest His disposition and by this means make clear the ends of the different categories of man, thereby bringing the old age entirely to an end.
 The reason why His work in the flesh does not extend over a great expanse (just as Jesus worked only in Judea, and today I work only among you) is because His work in the flesh has boundaries and limits.
-He is merely carrying out a short period of work in the image of an ordinary and normal flesh; He is not using this incarnate flesh to do the work of eternity or the work of appearing to the peoples of the Gentile nations.
+He is merely carrying out a short period of work in the image of an ordinary and normal flesh; He is not using this incarnate flesh to do the work of eternity or the work of appearing to the peoples of the nations of unbelievers.
 The work in the flesh can only be limited in scope (such as working only in Judea or only among you), and then, by means of the work carried out within these boundaries, its scope can then be expanded.
 Of course, the work of expansion is to be carried out directly by His Spirit and will then no longer be the work of His incarnate flesh.
 For the work in the flesh has boundaries and does not extend to all corners of the universe—this it cannot accomplish.
 Through the work in the flesh, His Spirit carries out the work that is to follow.
 Therefore, the work done in the flesh is of an inaugural nature that is carried out within certain boundaries; after this, it is His Spirit that carries on with this work, and He does so moreover in an expanded scope.